-JCS in Germany have been analysed in a number of studies, see e.g., Huebler (1997), Kraus, Puhani, and Steiner (2000), Eichler and Lechner (2002), Caliendo, Hujer, and Thomsen (2004; 2005a; 2005b; 2005c) and Hujer and Thomsen (2006).
-Whereas the earlier studies were based on survey data, the more recent studies (since 2003) are based on administrative data of the FEA like the data used in our analysis.
-Most studies could not establish positive effects in terms of the different outcome variables analysed (e.g., employment, unemployment) with some exceptions (see Eichler and Lechner (2002) and some subgroups in Caliendo, Hujer, and Thomsen (2004; 2005a; 2005b; 2005c)).
+JCS in Germany have been analysed in a number of studies, see e.g. Huebler (1997), Kraus, Puhani, and Steiner (2000), Eichler and Lechner (2002), Caliendo, Hujer, and Thomsen (2004, 2005, 2007) and Hujer and Thomsen (2006).
+Whereas the earlier studies were based on survey data, the more recent studies (since 2003) are based on the administrative data of the FEA like the data used in our analysis.
+Most studies were not able to establish positive effects in terms of the different outcome variables analysed (e.g. employment, unemployment) with some exceptions (see Eichler and Lechner (2002) and some subgroups in Caliendo, Hujer, and Thomsen (2004, 2005, 2006, 2007)).
+These disadvantageous results of JCS were also found in restricted estimations for eastern Germany.
 For this reason the overall picture presented by the existing studies suggests that JCS are not able to support the re-integration into regular employment.
-However, it should be considered, that the negative picture of JCS is attested primarily by empirical studies that analyse JCS in terms of the impacts on employment or the unemployment duration.
-But, since 2004 JCS are also intended to sustain the employability of the unemployed.
-If JCS is successful in terms of a sustainment of the employability this is not necessarily associated with a positive impact on the employment rate or the unemployment duration, in particular if a shortage of the labour demand is the driving force of unemployment.
-Therefore, the existing evaluations of JCS cannot make a statement with respect of a sustainment of the employability.
-On the other hand, an econometric evaluation of the impacts of JCS on the employability is not available, since the measurement of such an outcome variable is very difficult.
-In fact, if a reliable measurement of the employability could be operationalised for an econometric evaluation in the future, JCS eventually would be valued more successful.